suhasmaddali/Car-Prices-Prediction/README.md

 ## Directions to run the Ipython notebook

 1. You'll have to download and install Git that could be used for cloning the repositories that are present.
 The link to download Git is https://git-scm.com/downloads.
-2. Once the Git is downloaded and installed, you'll have to right-click on the location where you would like to add the files or the repository.
+2. Once "Git" is downloaded and installed, you'll have to right-click on the location where you would like to download this repository.
-3. You'll have to click on "Gitbash here" that would be opened when you right click on a particular location.
+3. If you have successfully installed Git, you'll get an option called "Gitbash Here" when you right-click on a particular location.
-4. One the Gitbash terminal opens, you'll need to write "Git clone" and then copy the clipboard file that is present when you click on Code in Github.
-The link must be pasted and run so that the files would be downloaded at the location of interest.
+4. Once the Gitbash terminal opens, you'll need to write "Git clone" and then paste the link of the repository.
-5. Later, you'll need to use Anaconda Prompt and add "Jupyter notebook" in the prompt.
+5. The link of the repository can be found when you click on "Code" (Green button) and then, there would be a html link just below.
+Therefore, the command to download a particular repository should be "Git clone html" where the html is replaced by the link to this repository.
-6. This would open the jupyter notebook that could be used to run and load the .ipynb files respectively.
-Therefore, you would be able to run the project at hand.
+6. Once downloaded, you might use the jupyter notebook to run the .ipynb files or other navigators to open this file.

 ![alt text](https://media.wired.com/photos/59547e60ce3e5e760d52d429/191:100/w_1280,c_limit/02_Bugatti-VGT_photo_ext_WEB.jpg)
 ![alt text](https://s1.cdn.autoevolution.com/images/models/AUDI_A3-Sportback-2020_main.jpg)